Kung Pao Shrimp

 Kung Pao Sauce being mixed on a bowl.

-Step 1: Mix the kung pao sauce ingredients and set aside.
+Combine all the kung pao sauce ingredients in a bowl and set it aside.

 All ingredients being cooked in a wok.

-Step 2: Heat a wok and add the cooking oil until it’s very hot.
-Add the ginger and stir quickly.
-Then add the onion, green bell pepper, and dried red chilies.
-Stir-fry until the chilies release their spicy aroma.
-Add the shrimp and roasted peanuts, continuing to stir.
+Heat up a wok and add the cooking oil until it’s really hot.
+Toss in the ginger and give it a quick stir.
+Then, add the onion, green bell pepper, and dried red chilies.
+Stir-fry everything until the chilies start to release their spicy aroma.
+Toss in the shrimp and the roasted peanuts, and keep stirring—it’s going to smell amazing!

 Kung Pao Shrimp being served in a bowl.

-Step 3: When the shrimp are nearly cooked, add the kung pao sauce to the wok and stir until the sauce thickens.
-Add the chopped scallions, give a few quick stirs, then dish out and serve hot.
+Once the shrimp are almost done cooking, pour in the kung pao sauce and stir until it thickens up nicely.
+Throw in the chopped scallions, give everything a few quick stirs, then dish it out and serve hot—so delicious!

 Cooking Tips

-• Prepare all the ingredients before cooking since a stir-fry like this requires quick and continuous cooking.
+• I prepare all the ingredients before cooking since a stir-fry like this requires quick and continuous cooking.

-• Use a wok or a large skillet to cook the dish to ensure even heat distribution.
+• I use a wok or a large skillet to cook the dish, ensuring even heat distribution.

-• Devein the shrimp for a clean flavor.
-You can either remove the tails for easier eating or keep them on for presentation.
+• I devein the shrimp for a cleaner flavor.
+I can either remove the tails for easier eating or leave them on for presentation.

-• Use roasted peanuts for the best texture and flavor.
-You can do this by heating the peanuts in a dry skillet for a few minutes until they turn slightly golden and fragrant.
+• I always use roasted peanuts for the best texture and flavor.
+I do this by heating the peanuts in a dry skillet for a few minutes until they turn slightly golden and fragrant.

-• If you want a milder version, use fewer chilies or skip them altogether.
-If you’re still using dried chilies, make sure not to break them apart to keep the heat manageable.
-You can also remove them just before serving.
+• If I want a milder version, I use fewer chilies or skip them altogether.
+If I’m still using dried chilies, I make sure not to break them apart to keep the heat manageable.
+I can also remove them just before serving.

 Frequently Asked Questions